Vintage Tool Gallery

 Included here are photos of all the hand planes and other vintage tools I currently own.
 These planes have all been purchased with the intention of putting them to use in the wood shop, and not just sitting them on a shelf in my office.
 I've attempted to properly "type" and date each of the planes to some extent, as noted in the photos.
 For planes where I cannot verify the date, I list the years Stanley produced that model as a general guideline to the possible age of the tool.
 All of these photos show the tools in the condition they were in when I received them (except the No. 45 plane, which has been rust-zapped and wire wheeled).
 The majority of planes I own are made by Stanley, and date from the late 30's.
 For the more common bench planes (3 through 6), I'm trying to get multiple versions of the same size so I can set them up differently, rather than have to tweak each plane whenever I require a different set-up.
 I like the idea of having a smooth-sole plane for coarse work, then a corrugated-sole plane with a chamfered iron for fine work.

 There have been a few planes that I've been chasing for years (the No. 10 and No. 79, for example) and I always seem to get out-bid in the last few minutes when trying to buy them on E-Bay.
 I've finally given up (on those two, at least), and just purchased brand new units from Anant and Kunz.
 They're pretty awful, and will likely require more work than some of my worst old Stanley planes to get tuned and working properly.
 Other new planes include the Stanley No. 9½ and 12-960 (which is the same as a No. 60½), that I picked up a few years ago when I needed a functional block plane.
 Most recently Stanley released a handful of new "Sweet Heart Premium" planes with heavy A2 steel cutters, a one piece sole and frog casting, and an adjustable mouth.
 I picked up the No. 4 and No. 62, and find them surprisingly well made considering the cost (especially compared to Veritas or Lie-Nielson's similar versions).
 Recently I've added the "Premium" versions of the 60½ and 92 to my user arsenal as well.
-Lately I've been relying more on the selections available each month through Patrick Leach's e-mailed list of tools for sale through The Superior Workslink opens a new window, rather than playin' with E-Bay.
+Lately I've been relying more on the selections available each month through Patrick Leach's e-mailed list of tools for sale through The Superior Works, rather than playin' with E-Bay.
 I've had good results getting some of the harder-to-find planes that I've been wanting for some time from him, and the prices are certainly fair.

 Bailey Iron Bench Planes